James Ellison (white supremacist)

 James Dennis Ellison (June 18, 1940 – March 2021) was an American white supremacist from San Antonio, Texas.
 In 1971, he founded the radical organization The Covenant, The Sword, and the Arm of the Lord (CSA).
 Ellison purchased a 250 acre strip of land near Elijah, Missouri, and he constructed his compound on it.
-He was also a close associate of Richard Wayne Snell and Timothy McVeigh.
+He was also a close associate of Richard Wayne Snell.

 Leadership of the CSA

 James Dennis Ellison was born in Illinois on June 18, 1940.
 He was a polygamist who spent time in federal prison with his "high priest" Kerry Noble.
 Robert G. Millar, the founder of Elohim City, Oklahoma, became one of his spiritual advisers.
 He was also mentored by Richard Girnt Butler, founder of Aryan Nations and Robert E. Miles, founder of The Mountain Church in Cohoctah, Michigan.
 Both extreme right leaders taught and practiced Christian Identity, a religion which is included on the FBI's watchlist because the FBI classifies it as an "extremist religion".
 Ellison had very close ties to the Ku Klux Klan and the Northern Idaho-based group Aryan Nations, led by Richard Butler.
 Miles operated a very active prison ministry and published a newsletter.
 Most of the readers were members of several violent white supremacist groups, the most notable one being the Aryan Brotherhood.
 After Ellison was released from prison, he moved to Elohim City, where he married Millar's granddaughter.